blanchy21/TipsterNew/FIREBASE_SETUP.md

 1. Go to **Project Settings** (gear icon) > **General**
 2. Scroll down to **Your apps** section
 3. Click the **Web** icon (`</>`) to add a web app
-4. Register your app with a nickname (e.g., "Sports Arena")
+4. Register your app with a nickname (e.g., "Tipster Arena")
 5. Copy the configuration object

 ### Step 4: Create Environment File